 Burning Platform: Accelerating Clean Energy Commitments

-Utility clean energy commitments: Clean energy commitments continue to spread across the United States with more utilities announcing new targets weekly.
+Utility clean energy commitments: Clean energy commitments continue to spread, with more utilities announcing new targets weekly.
 In the last three months alone, several major utilities have been added to this list, expanding to 59 the number of utilities that have announced carbon or emission reduction goals, representing 68% of all U.S. customer accounts and more than 40% of U.S. retail electricity sales.

 - FirstEnergy Corporation (November 2020)